yzhanghf/JASA-TM-2022-0839/README.md

 * shadedErrorBar: https://www.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar
 * fdasrvf: https://www.mathworks.com/matlabcentral/fileexchange/66494-fdasrvf

-# Hardware requirement:  computing cluster, such as Unity
+# Hardware requirement:
+* Computing cluster, such as Unity
 * Most, if not all, experiments in this code are likely infeasible to run on personal computers.
 Therefore, all reproducibility details are written for running on high-performance computing (HPC) clusters, such as Unity.
 In this document, we will use Unity as an example.
-* In this work, we use the word "Magpie" as the anonymized name.

 # Steps to reproduce simulation and data example results